On the Universality of the Double Descent Peak in Ridgeless Regression: Overview

 \section{Overview}

-The appendix is structured as follows: In \Cref{sec:matrix_algebra}, we provide an overview over some matrix identities used throughout the paper.
+The appendix is structured as follows: In \Cref{sec:matrix_algebra}, we provide an overview of some matrix identities used throughout the paper.
 We provide additional numerical experiments for various (random) feature maps in \Cref{sec:experiments}.
 The counterexample given in \Cref{sec:counterexample} shows that the assumption (FRK) cannot be omitted from \Cref{thm:double_descent}.
-In \Cref{sec:full_rank_history}, we provide an overview over full-rank theorems for random neural networks in the literature and explain why their proofs are incorrect.
+In \Cref{sec:full_rank_history}, we provide an overview of full-rank theorems for random neural networks in the literature and explain why their proofs are incorrect.
 We then prove our main results in \Cref{sec:double_descent_proofs} before discussing consequences in \Cref{sec:double_descent_discussion}.
 In \Cref{sec:assumptions_proofs}, we give proofs for the theorems and propositions from \Cref{sec:assumptions}.
 As an addition, we prove (FRK) for random Fourier features in \Cref{sec:rff}.
-Finally, proofs for the statements from \Cref{sec:lower_bound_quality} are given in \Cref{sec:exact_computations}.
+Proofs for the statements from \Cref{sec:lower_bound_quality} are given in \Cref{sec:exact_computations}.
+In \Cref{sec:ridgeless_kernel_regression}, we compare our results to some results for ridgeless kernel regression.
+Finally, in \Cref{sec:muthukumar}, we compare our result to the one by \cite{muthukumar_harmless_2020}.

 Whenever we prove theorems or propositions from the main paper (like \Cref{thm:double_descent}) in the Appendix, we repeat their statement before the proof for convenience.
 In contrast, new theorems or propositions are numbered according to the section they are stated in, e.g.\ \Cref{prop:random_fourier_features}.